 Please send an email to Pastor Marlhys (firstname.lastname@example.org) and she will be in touch with you shortly.

 Want more information on baptism?
 Have a quick read below.
-It is taken from Hillsong Church and quite frankly, we couldn't have wrote it any better or more detailed.

 Why should I consider getting baptised?